nwnoll/taxalogue/README.md

         # bundle install

 5. Download records from up to three different source databases, for BOLD manually download the [datapackages](https://boldsystems.org/index.php/datapackages).
-Since taxalogue downloads the GenBank Release files for the specified taxon, it might require a lot of disk space.
-If you do not have sufficient disk space, consider using only BOLD (by downloading the datapackage) and GBOL with `bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol`

         # Since BOLD now offers to download a snapshot of the current database, it is recommended to use it
         # The datapackages are listed at https://boldsystems.org/index.php/datapackages
         # Choose the most current snapshot and download "Data package (tar.gz compressed)"
         # For this step you need to be logged in, and therefore an account is needed.
-        # If you don't want to register at boldsystems you could use, for all source databases and Arthropoda, this command: bundle exec ruby taxalogue.rb --taxon Arthropoda download --all
-        # But be warned this takes considerably longer than downloading the datapackage
         # After you have downloaded the datapackage, extract the .tsv file

-        # If you want to create a database for e.g., Artrhopoda from GBOL, GenBank and you already downloaded the aforementioned
+        # If you want to create a database for e.g., Artrhopoda from GBOL, GenBank (here the MIDORI version) and you already downloaded the aforementioned
-        # BOLD datapackage, you can use the command below to download data from GenBank and GBOL
+        # BOLD datapackage, you can use the command below to download data from MIDORI and GBOL
-        bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol --genbank
+        bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol --midori

 If this is the first start of *taxalogue*, it starts by downloading taxonomies from NCBI and GBIF.
 After download, the taxonomies will be imported into a SQL database.
 The whole process might take a little less than 2 hours.
 If the setup for the taxonomies is complete, the download of the actual sequences begins.
 As mentioned earlier the duration of the download depends on the chosen taxon.

-6. Check for download failures.
-Some downloads might fail due to download restrictions or connection losses.
-Check and automatically download the failed download with the following command examples.
-Change the directory pathes according to your own files.

-        ## if you did not download the BOLD datapackage: bundle exec ruby taxalogue.rb --taxon Arthropoda download --bold_dir downloads/BOLD/your_result_folder
-        bundle exec ruby taxalogue.rb --taxon Arthropoda download --genbank_dir downloads/NCBIGENBANK/release256
-        bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol_dir downloads/GBOL/GBOL_Dataset_Release-20210128

 7. Classify the records.
 Change the directory pathes according to your own BOLD release location (.tsv).

-        ## if you did not download the BOLD datapackage: bundle exec ruby taxalogue.rb --taxon Arthropoda classify --all
-        bundle exec ruby taxalogue.rb --taxon Arthropoda classify --genbank --gbol --bold_release /path/to/bold_release.tsv
+        bundle exec ruby taxalogue.rb --taxon Arthropoda classify --midori --gbol --bold_release /path/to/bold_release.tsv

 8. Have a look at the results: